MicrosoftDocs/fabric-docs/docs/data-factory/dataflowsgen2-monitoring.md

 - Session ID
 - Dataflow ID

-The Tables section reflects all the entities you have enabled load for in your dataflow. meaning that those tables shown here are being loaded into the staging area of your dataflow.
-These are also the tables you can access via the Power Query Dataflow connector in Power BI, Excel or Dataflows.
-You can click on any of the table names listed to view the details of this specific table.
+The Tables section reflects all the entities you have enabled load for in your dataflow.
+Meaning that those tables shown here are being loaded into the staging area of your dataflow.
+These tables are the entities you can access via the Power Query Dataflow connector in Power BI, Excel or Dataflows.
+You can select on any of the tables names listed to view the details of this specific table.
 Once you do that you arrive on this screen:

 ![Refresh Details Table](./media/dataflowsgen2-monitoring/table-details.png)

 The Activities section reflects all the actions that have taken place during the refresh, for example loading data to your output destination.
 This table also allows you to dive deeper into the details of the specific activity.
-By clicking on the name of the activity you will arrive on this screen:
+By clicking on the name of the activity, you arrive on this screen:

 ![Refresh Details](./media/dataflowsgen2-monitoring/activity-details.png)